Xunnamius/hashnav/Docs/Documentation.md

 As you can see, relative hashes are certainly powerful, and definitely have their shining moments, but are dangerous when used willy-nilly.
 Watch out!

 ###History <a name="HistoryTracking"></a>Tracking
-To enable history tracking, make sure to include the HashNav.History module in your webpages.
+To enable history tracking, make sure to include the `HashNav.History` module in your webpages.

 What history tracking actually does is take the current hash data object (via [getStoredHashData()](#PMI-getStoredHashData "Jump to it!")) and push it onto a private "history" array.
 This means accessing history data is the same as accessing the currently stored hash data object, except in the past tense.
 Using the [history methods](#PMI-history "Jump to it!") or [navigateTo()](#PMI-navigateTo "Jump to it!"), one can turn back the clock and restore any previous state in the web application's history.
 However, be aware that when a hash change occurs that the parser refuses to acknowledge as [legal](#HowHashesAreParsed "Jump to it!"), it will **not** be logged internally (but it *will* be logged in the browser).

 Do <a name="vci"></a>note that History Tracking allows some of the more powerful parameter filtering capabilities of the [registerObserver()](#PMI-registerObserver "Jump to it!") and [observe()](#DMI-observe "Jump to it!") methods to work.
 Disabling history tracking will cripple both methods' [parameter filtering capabilities](#ObserverTriggers "Jump to it!"), so beware.

-###HashNav URI <a name="SlashParser"></a> Parsers
+###HashNav URI <a name="Parsers"></a> Parsers
-New in version 1.3, along with the ability to create custom hash parsers, is the "slash parser," which allows hash URIs to mimic the style of the Zend Framework, or Github (look at your URL bar), etc.
+New in version 1.3, along with the ability to create custom hash parsers, is the inclusion by default of the "[slash parser](#Parsers "Jump to it!")" over the "[ampersand parser](#Parsers "Jump to it!")" (previous default), which allows hash URIs to mimic the style of the Zend Framework, or Github (look at your URL bar), etc.

-To use it, you must initialize HashNav with the correct parser, provided via the options array, like so:
+To use something other than the default [slash parser](#Parsers "Jump to it!"), such as the [ampersand parser](#Parsers "Jump to it!") or a custom parser, you must initialize HashNav like so:

-	var hashnav = new HashNav({ parser: new HashNav.parsers.slash() });
+	var hashnav = new HashNav({ parser: new HashNav.parsers.ampersand() });

 That's it, you're all done!
-You can now play with URIs that use '/' in lieu of '&', '&&', and '='.
+You can now play with URIs that use '&&', '&', and '=' in lieu of '/'.

-Know that all available parsers are stored under `HashNav.parsers`.
+Know that all available parsers are stored under `HashNav.parsers`, which is also where any custom parsers should go as well.

-####Using The Slash Parser
+####Using The <a name="SlashParser"></a> [slash parser](#Parsers "Jump to it!")
-Using the slash parser over the default parser comes with a few caveats, mainly:
+For those of you coming from version 1.3, using the [slash parser](#Parsers "Jump to it!") over the [ampersand parser](#Parsers "Jump to it!") comes with a few caveats.
+Mainly:

 * Relative URIs `#!//look/like/this`
 * Nested objects are IN NO WAY SUPPORTED (and will be turned into strings by way of toString())
 * Orphaned parameters need to be followed by "true" (e.g. `#!/IAmAn/orphan/true`)
 * Empty parameters need to be followed by "false" (e.g. `#!/IAm/empty/false`)
-* This, of course, means you must use the strings "true" and "false" carefully
+* This, of course, means you must use the strings "true" and "false" carefully, as they are interpreted as literals
 * `options.queryMakeFalse` still applies.
 If it is `true`, any blank parameters (ones that appear on the end when `params.length` is odd) will be evaluated as `false`

-While the slash parser can be found at `HashNav.parsers.slash`, the default parser that comes with HashNav can be found at `HashNav.parsers.default`.
+Both the default [slash parser](#Parsers "Jump to it!") and [ampersand parser](#Parsers "Jump to it!") can be found under `HashNav.parsers`.

-To load a parser after another parser has already been loaded, or the page has finished loading (yes, parsers can be loaded onto your HashNav instance dynamically at runtime!), you could do something like the following:
+To load a parser after another parser has already been loaded, or the page has finished loading (yes, parsers can be loaded onto your HashNav instance dynamically at runtime), you could do something like the following:

 	var hashnav = new HashNav();
-	hashnav.options.parser = new HashNav.parsers.slash('/');   // '/' is optional
+	hashnav.options.parser = new HashNav.parsers.ampersand();
 	hashnav.options.parser.setInstance(hashnav);

-**PRO TIP:** you may supply the slash and default parsers with a string (defaults to `'/'` and `'&&'` respectively) that they will use as their symbols.
+**PRO TIP:** you may supply the [slash parser](#Parsers "Jump to it!") with a string (defaults to `'/'`) that will be used as the delimiter.
+Similar functionality can be achieved with the [ampersand parser](#Parsers "Jump to it!") by passing in an object in the form of `{ main: '&&', pair: '&', field: '=' }`.

 ####Creating Your Own Parser
 If you ever find yourself in need of an alternate URI scheme for your project, you're always free to write your own!

-Don't worry, it's actually quite easy (I wrote the slash parser in a few minutes).
+Don't worry, it's actually pretty easy (I wrote the [slash parser](#Parsers "Jump to it!") in 15 minutes).

 #####Step 1: Come up with your URI scheme
 Since everything is stored internally as key-value pairs, you'll have to base your parser around this.

-The slash parser's scheme goes a little like this: `<prefix><state><symbol><params>` where `<param>` is equivalent to a virtually infinite amount of `<key><symbol><value>` pairs.
-If the number of key-value pairs is odd, then the last param (always evaluated as a key in this case) will be considered to have an empty string as its value.
+The general scheme goes a little like this: `<prefix><state><symbol><params>` where `<param>` is equivalent to a virtually infinite amount of `<key><symbol><value>` pairs.
+If the number of key-value pairs is odd, then the last param (always evaluated as a key in this case) will be interpreted as having an empty string as its value.

 So my scheme is basically that of a file system or regular basic URL, if my `<symbol>` is `'/'`.

 #####Step 2: Extend the `HashNav.parsers.GeneralHashURIParser` abstract class
-Check out the `parser.slash.js` file to see an example of this.
+Check out the [slash parser](#Parsers "Jump to it!")'s internals to see an example of this.

+#####Step 3: Account for custom initialization
+Check out the `parser.ampersand.js` file for an excellent demonstration of this.

-#####Final Step: Redefine the appropriate methods
+#####Final Step: Redefine the appropriate methods and properties
-Again, check out the `parser.slash.js` file (or `HashNav.js`'s `HashNav.parsers.default`) to see an example of this in action.
+Again, check out any one of the parsers' source to see an example of this in action.

 The following are brief descriptions of the methods you can use.